3dna/api_docs/doc/donations_api.md

 * When creating a donation, the `id` of the donor should be specified in the `donor_id` field.
 * If `donor_id` is specified the following fields are copied from the donor to the donation so there is no need to specify them: `email`, `first_name`, `last_name`, `employer`, `occupation`, `recruiter_id`.
 * Recurring_donation_id should not be set when creating a new donation.
+* When creating a donation, if the donor's recruiter is not null then the recruiter will be credited as the fundraiser, otherwise the donor will be credited as the fundraiser.
+The fundraiser field is supposed to be writable via the `recruiter_name_or_email` field, but due to a known bug this does not work.

 ### Example